Fiehn/Voronoi-Map-Generator/README.md

 A C++ SFML implementation of a Voronoi diagram, for future map generation implementations.
 The project was inspired by [Azgaar's fantasy map generator](azgaar.github.io) and to a certain degree [Undiscovered Worlds](https://undiscoveredworlds.blogspot.com/)
 ## Voronoi
 Code for the Delaunay triangulation was adapted to work with SFML from [delfrrr's implementation of the algorithm](https://github.com/delfrrr/delaunator-cpp).
-The GUI is created using [Dear ImGui](https://github.com/ocornut/imgui?tab=readme-ov-file#dear-imgui) with the seperate [SFML backend](https://github.com/SFML/imgui-sfml)
+The GUI is created using [Dear ImGui](https://github.com/ocornut/imgui?tab=readme-ov-file#dear-imgui) with the seperate [SFML backend](https://github.com/SFML/imgui-sfml).
+Using [DearImGui](https://github.com/ocornut/imgui) for UI.
 All used under the MIT lisence.

 ## Features